 Benefits of Pictures in Online Ordering Menus

-If you are already an Orders2me partner, than you know that our online ordering portal allows for a lot of menu customization, so that your customers see exactly what you want them to when they submit orders for pickup or delivery.
+If you are already an Orders2me partner, then you know that our online ordering portal allows for a lot of menu customization, so that your customers see exactly what you want them to when they submit orders for pickup or delivery.
 But maybe you haven’t taken the time to incorporate pics of your food yet.
 Trust us, invest the effort ASAP.

 A good picture of one of your signature dishes helps you highlight things that you want to sell.
-If you list one of your most popular items without a photo, and put a less popular item next to it with a beautiful pic, it’s almost a guarantee that you will see the less sold dish gain popularity.
+If you list one of your most popular items without a photo and put a less popular item next to it with a beautiful pic, it’s almost a guarantee that you will see the less sold dish gain popularity.
 In this way, you can use photographs in your online ordering system to strategically highlight dishes that you want to promote.
 Try taking good pics of a dish that you love, but doesn’t get as much love, and see the orders spike.

 This strategic advertising is a lot more powerful than you might expect.
 If you have the time to update your menu with pictures often, you can try cycling through what dishes have pictures attached, and learn about how your costumers react to pics of your food.
 You can strategically push different dishes at different times, all by simply including a nice photo of a dish on your menu.
 As long as you have the time to invest, get creative with how you highlight different things, and see if you can perfect which items should have pictures with them for optimal revenue.

 Of course, you can choose to go for the other extreme, and list a picture next to every dish that you list on your menu.
 While this technique defeats some of the strategic possibilities of using pics, it is also likely to boost your overall sales.
-When people see nice pictures of food, they naturally get hungrier, and may try appetizers, side dishes, or even entrees that they wouldn’t have ordered otherwise.
+When people see nice pictures of food, they naturally get hungrier and may try appetizers, side dishes, or even entrees that they wouldn’t have ordered otherwise.
 Using good picture liberally won’t let you experiment on your diners, but will likely see all of your orders go up.

 Taking Good Food Pictures